rhfung/RFViewFactory/README.md

 Release notes
 -------------

 0.1.0: branch of manticore-iosviewfactory by rhfung.
-All RF prefixes renamed to RF.
+* All RF prefixes renamed to RF.
+* [RFViewModel sharedModel].currentSection now reflects the actual section & view when SECTION_LAST is assigned
+* proper way to create singletons with ARC

 0.0.9: added helper intent for navigating to the previous screen